GjjvdBurg/Veld/README.md

 to learn more about each command.

 univariate statistics:
   sum           Sum the values in the data stream mean          Find the mean (average) of the values in the data stream mode          Find the mode of the values in the data stream median        Find the median of the values in the data stream stdev         Compute the standard deviation of the input stream variance      Compute the variance of the input stream quantile      Find the given quantile for the data in the stream

 extreme values and counts:
   min           Find the minimum of the values in the data stream max           Find the maximum of the values in the data stream count         Count the number of values in the data stream

 filtering values:
   lt            Keep only inputs that are less than a given threshold le            Keep only inputs that are less than or equal to a given threshold gt            Keep only inputs that are greater than a given threshold ge            Keep only inputs that are greater than or equal to a given threshold eq            Keep only inputs that equal a given value ne            Keep only inputs that are not equal to a given value

 math operators:
   log           Compute the logarithm of the input stream round         Round the floating point values in the input stream cumsum        Compute the cumulative sum of the input stream

 plotting:
   lines         Show line plots of the input data scatter       Show a scatterplot of two-dimensional data histogram     Plot a histogram of the values in the data stream barcount      Create a histogram with bars for all unique values in the stream

+hypothesis testing:
+  paired-ttest  Perform a paired t-test on two-dimensional data

 For more information about Veld, visit: https://github.com/GjjvdBurg/Veld